userfrosting/learn/pages/17.recipes/06.advanced-tutorial/05.localization/docs.md

 <a href="/pastries"><i class="fa fa-cutlery fa-fw"></i> <span>{{translate('PASTRIES.LIST')}}</span></a>
 ```

-Next we change the strings from our page template.
-We will reuse `PASTRIES.LIST` key to replace `List of Pastries` and change the other like this:
+Next we change the strings in our page template.
+We will reuse the `PASTRIES.LIST` key to replace `List of Pastries` and change the others as follows:

 - `Pastries` => `PASTRIES`
 - `This page provides a yummy list of pastries` => `PASTRIES.PAGE`
 - `Name` => `PASTRIES.NAME`